KempnerInstitute/nodelens/METRICS_REFACTORING_SUMMARY.md

    - Consistent parameter names and default values
    - Proper type hints for improved IDE support and static type checking

+4. **Organized directory structure:**
+   - Clear separation between source code, tests, scripts, and benchmarks
+   - More intuitive file organization makes it easier to navigate the codebase
+   - Reduced clutter in the root directory improves project maintainability

 ## Current State

 The metrics system now has a unified architecture: